Rickenbacker 4001: Construction

-The 4001 model features a neck-through construction, a full-wood body, fretboard with metal strings (originally flat-wound, though many players replaced them with round-wounds), twin truss rods, triangle inlays, two pickups, two volume and two tone dials, selector switch, and wiring for Rick-O-Sound (standard after 1971).
-Rickenbacker also produced six-string and 12 string guitars and a short-scale bass, the 3000 model.
-The bridge system is a relatively unusual design, both in aesthetics and in function, featuring removable saddles, as well as a compartment designed to hold a foam mute.
+The 4001 model features a neck-through construction, a full-wood body, fretboard with metal strings (originally flat-wound, though many players replaced them with round-wounds), twin truss rods, triangle inlays, two single coil pickups, two volume and two tone dials, selector switch, and wiring for Rick-O-Sound (standard after 1971).
+Models that feature Rick-O-Sound have the capability to "split" the instrument's dual pickup signals between two separate amplifiers.